pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

     - If you use Public IP or VPC Peering, you need to add the Data Migration service's IP addresses to the IP Access List of your source database and firewall (if any).
     - If you use AWS Private Link, you are prompted to accept the endpoint request.
 Go to the [AWS VPC console](https://us-west-2.console.aws.amazon.com/vpc/home), and click **Endpoint services** to accept the endpoint request.

-## Step 3: Choose migration job process
+## Step 3: Choose migration job type

-On the **Choose Objects to Migrate** page, you can choose existing data migration, incremental data migration, or both by choosing the checkboxes.
+On the **Choose the objects to be migrated** step, you can choose existing data migration, incremental data migration, or both by choosing the checkboxes.

 ### Migrate existing data and incremental data